Manta-Network/manta-rs/README.md

 ## About

 The `manta-rs` libraries represent the core logic of the Manta Network protocols shared across all of its products.
-This project is built as monorepo for the Rust core of the project.
-See the following repositories for products built by Manta Network that build off of `manta-rs`:
+This project is built as a monorepo for the foundational Rust codebase of Manta.
+See the following repositories for projects by Manta Network that build off of `manta-rs`:

 - [`Manta`](https://github.com/manta-network/Manta): Core blockchain node implementations built on [`substrate`](https://github.com/paritytech/substrate)
 - [`manta-signer`](https://github.com/manta-network/manta-signer): Desktop ZKP prover and wallet implementation